AdSegura/laravel-echo-server/README.md

 No longer support for Sqlite and Redis to store presence channel info.

-MongoDb is the database responsible to store presence channels members.
+* MongoDb is the database responsible to store presence channels members.
+* MongoDb is the database responsible to store member, server_id data on Connect.

 ```json
 {